sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 ![[Pasted image 20230608024118.png]]

-While a morph target is stored one can use the **Morph Brush** to bring back parts of the stored morph.
+While a morph target is stored, one can use the **Morph Brush** to bring back parts of the stored morph.
 Or in other words, erase strokes after storing the morph.

-Morphs and Layers have great synergy as showcased in this video: https://www.youtube.com/watch?v=8oU7ZnTSkHA
+Morphs and Layers have great synergy, as showcased in this video: https://www.youtube.com/watch?v=8oU7ZnTSkHA
 ## Shape Keys/ Layers
 #### 🟠 Shape Keys